unikraft/unikraft/README.md

 ## Contributing

 Contributions are welcome!
 Please see our [Contributing Guide][unikraft-contributing] for more details.
 A good starting point is the list of [open projects][github-projects].
-If one of these interests you or you are interested in finding out more information, please drop us a line via the [mailing list][mailing-list] or directly at <unikraft@listserv.neclab.eu>.
+If one of these interests you or you are interested in finding out more information, please drop us a line via the [mailing list][dev-discuss-list] or directly at <dev-discuss@unikraft.org>.

 ## Further Resources
 For more information about Unikraft, including user and developer guides, please refer to the [`docs/guides`][unikraft-guides] directory or vist the our [documentation][unikraft-docs].